 Discussion Questions:

 1. Was Moynihan’s focus on family structure merited?
-Or was he “blaming the victim?”
+Was he just “blaming the victim?”
+Or were liberals blinding themselves to the role that choice plays in pathology?

 Readings: